cxbxmxcx/Agentic-Behavior-Trees/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## How Behavior Trees Execute

+Understanding how behavior trees execute is crucial to designing effective agent systems:

+1. Execution flows from top to bottom and left to right through the tree
+2. Each node returns either success or failure
+3. Node types determine how execution proceeds:
+   - **Selector/Fallback nodes** try each child in sequence until one succeeds
+   - **Sequence nodes** execute all children in order until one fails
+   - **Condition nodes** check if a condition is true and return success or failure
+   - **Action nodes** perform specific actions and return success or failure based on outcome

+This execution model creates a robust decision-making framework that can handle complex, hierarchical agent behaviors with natural fallback mechanisms.

+## Learning More

+For a comprehensive guide to using behavior trees with AI agents, check out the book [AI Agents In Action](https://www.manning.com/books/ai-agents-in-action) by Micheal Lanham.
+The book covers behavior trees in depth along with other agent orchestration techniques.

 ## Keywords

-agent orchestration, multi-agent systems, behavior trees, LLM agents, AI agents, agent workflows, autonomous agents, decision trees, agent frameworks, conversational AI, generative AI, reactive planning, agent cooperation, autonomous decision-making
+agent orchestration, multi-agent systems, behavior trees, LLM agents, AI agents, agent workflows, autonomous agents, decision trees, agent frameworks, conversational AI, generative AI, reactive planning, agent cooperation, autonomous decision-making, AI Agents In Action